Silly Tasting Notes and Neuroenology

 A tightly wound but supple Bordeaux.
 Displays clay, acidic French oak and strong-willed blueberry.
 Drink this Friday.

 Remarkable middle-aged Chardonnay.
-It resembles carrot, sad salt and hopeful bananas.
+It resembles carrots, sad salt and hopeful bananas.
 Drink with cornflakes.

 Unimpressive and meandering Pinot Noir that throws kalamata olive, elegant ginger and scantily clad roasted meat.